jeanneomarie/PS-Assigment-1/README.md

 ## Getting started
  * Head over to https://start.spring.io/.
- * Leave the defaults on the first line ("Generate a Maven project with Java and Spring Boot 2.x).
+ * Leave the defaults for Project / Language / Spring Boot (Maven Project / Java / Spring Boot 2.6.4).
- * Group: `ro.utcn.ps.<your initials, nickname, etc>`, example: `ro.utcn.ps.ioana-onofrei`.
+ * Group: `ro.utcn.ps.<your initials, nickname, etc>`, example: `ro.utcn.ps.ono`.
  * Artifact: `assignment1`.
  * Dependencies:
    - JDBC,
    - MySQL,
    - JPA,
-   - Spring Web
+   - Spring Web,
-   - Optional: include the Lombok dependency if you have the [Lombok plugin installed](https://projectlombok.org/) in your IDE and you want to write less boilerplate code.
+   - Optional: include the Lombok dependency if you want to write less boilerplate code.
  * Unzip the generated archive contents inside this folder.
  * Open the folder (which should contain the `pom.xml` file) inside IntelliJ IDEA.
  * IntelliJ should download dependencies and you should be able to start coding.